erthalion/papers/pgconfus2018/plan.md

 From functionality point of view there is only one difference, in jsonb array you can put elements of different type.
 But it contradicts with the idea that your document should represents a single model.

+Syntax for jsonb is a bit weirder than for array in this case (especially for updates, but not after my patch), plus jsonb doesn't support slices and they have different start index (1 for array, 0 for jsonb).

 Performance difference?